varamihir/Week-4-Getting-and-Cleaning-Data/CodeBook.md

 Codebook explaining the different variables used and any transformations applied in scripts for data cleaning project.
+ Download the data sets into local directory and unzip the files.
+ # Train Folder
+* X_train.txt : training data
+* Y_train.txt : training lable data
+* Subject_train.txt : subjects numbers for training observation
+# Test Folder
+* X_test.txt : test data
+* Y_test.txt : test label data
+* Subject_test.txt : subjects numbers for test observation
+* activity_lables.txt : file containing activity text labels
+* feature.txt : file containing features name
+# Variables
+* activityLabels : load the file using fread command and used argument col.names( "classLabels" and "activityName" )
+* FeatureLabels : load the file using fread command and used argument col.names( "index", "featureNames")
+* FeatureWanted and measurements : uses the "grep" function to capture all column numbers and column names that contains "mean" or "std" in its description.
+Once the original feature names are available it uses "gsub" function to replace all special chracters from the text; in this case expecially "()" and "-"
+* train data set : set contains those columns only with featureWanted mean and standard deviation observations with activity and subject
+* test data set : set contains those columns only with featureWanted mean and standard deviation observations with activity and subject
+* mergeData : merge train and test data using rbind command, set the Activity and SubjectNum as factor.
+# Created a second tidy

 # Variables Name
 # subjectNum - The group of 30 volunteers who carried out the experiment
 * 1